apollographql/apollo-client/react-docs/source/mutations.md

 In GraphQL, mutations can return any type, and that type can be queried just like a regular GraphQL query.
 So the question is - what type should a particular mutation return?

-In GraphQL itself, there isn't any specification about how this is supposed to work.
 In most cases, the data available from a mutation result should be the server developer's best guess of the data a client would need to understand what happened on the server.
 For example, a mutation that creates a new comment on a blog post might return the comment itself.
-A mutation that reorders an array might need to return the new array.
+A mutation that reorders an array might need to return the whole array.